Atlanta, Texas

 Atlanta is a city in Cass County, northeastern Texas, United States.
-According to the 2010 U.S. census, the city had a population of 5,675, which decreased to 5,433 in 2020.
+According to the 2010 U.S. census, the city had a population of 5,675, which decreased to 5,433 as of 2020.

 History

 Atlanta was established in 1872 with the building of the Texas and Pacific Railway and was named for Atlanta, Georgia, former home of many early settlers; a post office was opened that same year.
-Atlanta, Texas is now the second largest Atlanta in the nation.
+Atlanta, Texas, is now the second-largest Atlanta in the nation.
 Other "Atlantas" exist in Arkansas, Louisiana, Missouri, and elsewhere.
-Atlanta, Texas is known as "Hometown, USA".
+Atlanta, Texas, is known as "Hometown, USA".

-By 1885 the community had 1,500 residents, who had founded three white and two black churches, two schools, a bank, several sawmills, a number of general stores, and a weekly newspaper, the Citizens' Journal.
+By 1885, the community had 1,500 residents, who had founded three White and two Black churches, two schools, a bank, several sawmills, a number of general stores, and a weekly newspaper, the Citizens' Journal.
 Lumbering was the chief industry.
 The lumber boom reached its peak around 1890, when the population was 1,764.
 When the community was incorporated in 1929, it had 1,900 residents and 105 businesses.

-The onset of the Great Depression in the 1930s forced many businesses to close, and in 1936 Atlanta had 85 rated businesses.
+The onset of the Great Depression in the 1930s forced many businesses to close, and in 1936, Atlanta had 85 rated businesses.
 The opening of the Rodessa oilfield in 1935, however, helped mitigate the worst effects of the Depression.
-By 1940 the town had modern canneries, lumber mills, wholesale houses, a brick plant, a hospital, and a population of 2,453.
+By 1940, the town had modern canneries, lumber mills, wholesale houses, a brick plant, a hospital, and a population of 2,453.
 Subsequently, Atlanta grew steadily, topping the 4,000 mark for the first time in the early 1960s.
-In 1990 the population was 6,118.
-By 2000 the population had dropped to 5,745.
+In 1990, its population was 6,118.
+By 2000, the population had dropped to 5,745.
 Principal industries include farming, forestry, oil, and tourism.